 Williamson County Small Claims Court cases are heard in 4 courthouses in Williamson County.

-The justice of the peace for Williamson County presides over small claims court actions for Williamson County.
+A Justice of the Peace for Williamson County hears small claims court cases for Williamson County.

 Types of Cases

 Most cases for the recovery of money can be heard in small claims court.
 This could be an action to get your security deposit back, or an action to recover money for damage done to your vehicle after a car accident.
 The only types of cases that are prohibited are an assignment of a claim (whereby you transfer your interest in a case for someone else to collect), a divorce, or a case filed by a collection agency or agents.

 Precinct 1 Place 1 Courthouse in the City of Round Rock

 This courthouse is located at:1801 E Old Settlers Blvd, Ste 100 Round Rock, TX 78664-1908